Our Principles

 Flexible

-Local groups are given flexibility to adapt their activities when and how they need, without prior approval
+Local groups are given flexibility to adapt their activities when and how they need, without prior approval.

 Direct

-Funding is provided directly to frontline responders without unnecessary added steps
+Funding is provided directly to frontline responders without unnecessary added steps.

 Fast

-Funds should reach the community in less than two weeks
+Funds should reach the community in less than two weeks.

 Cost Effective

-$.95 of every $1 is transferred directly to local actors
+$.95 of every $1 is transferred directly to local actors.

 How the process works

 The practice of localizing humanitarian aid isn’t only about the transfer of resources more directly to local organizations.
 It shifts the decision-making and activity design toward those closest to service delivery.
-Our process and partnership reflects that shift.
+Our process and partnership reflect that shift.

-DONORS support mutual aid through the Coalition
+DONORS support mutual aid through the Mutual Aid Sudan Coalition (MASC).

-The Localization Coordination Council (LCC) determines a disbursement plan based on urgent needs and pre-existing resources
+The Localization Coordination Council (LCC) determines a disbursement plan based on urgent needs and pre-existing resources.

-Emergency Response Rooms (ERRs) submit activity plans and budgets — averaging $5,000 — outlining their intended activities and target outcomes.
+Emergency Response Rooms (ERRs) submit activity plans and budgets—averaging $5,000—outlining their intended activities and target outcomes.

-The LCC signs a Memorandum of Understanding (MOU) with each ERR based on these plans
+The LCC signs a Memorandum of Understanding (MOU) with each ERR based on these plans.

 Once activities are completed or modified, ERRs submit financial and narrative reports.